generik0/Rik.CodeCamp/README.md

 * **Visual Studio**: For fun i decided to use / try VS 2017.
 Haven't made anything for it yet.
 So it provided a little extra motivation for the exercise.
 * **GAIT code base**: I have added some standard code base from my own comapny GAIT (Generic Automation and IT), just to simplify the work.
 No unit tests are included for the Gait.x code here.
 * **Frontend**: I have not made any frontend.
 The tests will be integration tests the hit a service/host.
 What ever pattern is used for the FE integration with the backend, a model would be send and/or queried.
 And the services i have provided allow a command model and / or query result...
 So I did not see the value in providing any UI when we have u/integration tests.
-* **Unit tests** There really was not time enough to create TDD / uTests for everything in this exercise.
-I have only made integration tests.
-Which connect to the services Soap and Rest service.
 * **Database** I will use an sqlite file db for portability.
 The migrations are run on startup for portability. **NB** A sqlite file is created at "c:\RikCodeCampDb.db" i try to delete it if you exict, but yo may need to delete manually
+* **Unit tests** There really was not time enough to create TDD / uTests for everything in this exercise.
+I have made:
+    1. Host integration tests, that connect to the Soap and Rest /hosts and that call the the sqlite db through a cqrs + uow + repo pattern.
+Project Rik.CodeCamp.Host.Tests
+    2. A quick mocking example.
+There was no time for more.
+I have worked with Moq, RhinoMocks, FakeItEasy and NSubstitute enough to know how to use it and the pro's / con's ;-).
+Project Rik.CodeCamp.Core.Tests

 ## Where to start looking?
 * Rik.CodeCamp.Host is the startup project with the services.
 Look at:
 * Integration tests, BarContractTests -> Soap with Castle Wcf Facilty for client and server (could be any Wcf)
 * Integration tests, BraveServiceTests -> Rest with Nancy
+* Unit test, BraveHandlerTests -> Moq test example.

 **The Unit Test are Green, Try and run :-)**